nico3333fr/CSP-useful/README.md

 In [folder "report-uri"](https://github.com/nico3333fr/CSP-useful/tree/master/report-uri), you may find examples of CSP parsers you can use for report-uri.

 - csp-parser-basic.php 	: the most basic one, it sends an e-mail.
-- csp-parser-enhanced.php :	avoids some bugs (listed below)
+- csp-parser-enhanced.php :	avoids some bugs (listed below as CSP WTF), with a LOT of filters
 - csp-parser-with-database.php : put notifications in a database, then you can do whatever you want with all these informations! :)